Bishoymly/nextadmin/README.md

 ## Tech Stack

-This working demo site was built using the Platforms Starter Kit and:

 - [Next.js](https://nextjs.org/) as the React framework
 - [Tailwind](https://tailwindcss.com/) for CSS styling
 - [shadcn/ui](https://ui.shadcn.com/) for the UI components